-Recognized in The Best Lawyers in America© in the field of Banking and Finance Law, 2018
+Recognized in The Best Lawyers in America (BL Rankings), Banking and Finance Law, 2018 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

 - Represented national bank subsidiary in the sale and acquisition of LIHTC project portfolios located in Florida, South Carolina, Tennessee and New York.

 - Represented bank in credit facilities to multi-investor private equity funds to finance investments in Missouri state low-income housing projects and in North Carolina state renewable energy projects.